Xamla/rosvita-documentation/New_Project.rst

    Figure 2.1  Creation of a new project.

-.. note:: Enter a name without a path here, as the path under which the project is saved is already specified in the ROSVITA start script ("rosvita_start.sh").
+.. note:: Enter a name without a path here, as the path under which the project is saved is already specified in the ROSVITA start script.

-After clicking on the **Create** button, the project is created and opened in the integrated file browser.
+After clicking on the **Create** button, the project is created and opened in the **Configuration View** of ROSVITA.
+Moreover, the project folder is opened in the integrated file browser on the left.

-Under the default path (normally ``/home/<username>/Rosvita/projects/``) you will find the project folder with the previously entered name.
+On your local host machine, you will find the project folder you just created under the path ``/home/<username>/Rosvita/projects/``.
-So far it contains only empty folders ("db", "src") or files ("robotModel/main.xacro", "robot.urdf", "project.json", "README.md"), that all contain empty structures, which will be filled later on.
+So far it contains only empty folders or files with empty structures that will be filled later on (see Fig. 2.2).

-In summary the newly created project folder contains the following content (see also Fig. 2.2):

-* Folder "db" (empty)
-* Folder "src" (empty)
-* Folder "robotModel" -> File "main.xacro" (empty structure for the robot model)
-* File "robot.urdf" (empty structure for the robot model created from "main.xacro")
-* File "project.json" (empty structure for the MoveIt! configuration)
-* File "README.md" (empty textual description of the configuration)

 .. figure:: images/Project_folder.png
    :scale: 60 %